Manassas (album): Reception

-Manassas marked a critical comeback for Stills, with Allmusic calling it a "sprawling masterpiece" and Rolling Stone saying it was "reassuring to know that Stills has some good music still inside him.
+Manassas marked a critical comeback for Stills, with AllMusic calling it a "sprawling masterpiece" and Rolling Stone saying it was "reassuring to know that Stills has some good music still inside him.
 Most of it has a substantial, honest sound found on too few records these days.
 All the sounds you hear come from the seven group members".
 Chris Hillman was singled out as an "importance in the success of Manassas and in the comeback of Stills, he can't be over-stressed [...]
 He's a masterful musician whether he's playing bass, guitar, or mandolin, and his boyishly pure, uncolored voice can carry a lot of emotional weight.".
 However, Robert Christgau rated the album C+ and in a mixed review stated "Yes, Steve has gotten it together a little, even deigning to cooperate with real musicians in a real band, and yes, some of this four-sided set echoes in your head after you play it a lot.
 The only problem is you're never sure where the echoes come from".
 In positive reviews, Record World called it "music of the highest order", Cash Box said it will "convince you of Stills' worth", and Billboard said it "offers loads of class material".
 In a June 1972 review for The San Diego Door, Cameron Crowe said "Manassas always remains admirable if not exciting.
 The musicianship is generally excellent with the only pitfall being that the droning Stills' vocal pervades all but one of the LP's sixteen cuts".
 He also stated the "lyrics represent a low-point in Stills' lyricist career".
 Chris Welch for Melody Maker said "The blues, soul, rock and country music are all the influences.
 They play them like the Grateful Dead, with a sincerity and ability that one does not always detect in the work of those exclusively involved in the original idiom".

 Andrew Weiner for Creem said "Stills, perhaps the most maligned superstar in recent rock history, has finally - and against all the odds - got it on.
 And Stills has written too many good songs here even to try count them".

+The album was certified Gold on May 30, 1972, just over a month after being released.
 Stills has stated the album did not receive the recognition it deserved due to Atlantic Records and Ahmet Ertegun (head of Atlantic Records) wanting him back in the "goldmine" that was Crosby, Stills, Nash & Young.
-Stills has stated that as soon as the album shipped gold, Ertegun pulled the record, and people could not find it in stores.
+Stills said that as soon as the album shipped gold, Ertegun pulled it, and people could not find it in stores.

-Due to the critics' dislike of Stills at the time for being too arrogant, he was passed up for the May 11, 1972 cover of Rolling Stone for David Cassidy, as fictionally shown in the Martin Scorsese produced TV series Vinyl.

-The album was certified Gold on May 30, 1972, just over a month after being released.

 The album was included in the book 1001 Albums You Must Hear Before You Die.

 It was voted number 735 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

+Retrospectively, in 2022 the album was called a roots rock "landmark".